paulasamir16/Fortify/Fortify101.md

   + **Audit Workbench (AWB)**
     + Provides a graphical user interface for OpenText SAST analysis results that helps you organize, investigate, and prioritize analysis results so that developers can fix security flaws quickly.
   + [**Audit Assistant (AA)**](https://www.microfocus.com/documentation/fortify-audit-assistant/)
-    + It helps you to predict which of the issues returned from OpenText Fortify Static Code Analyzer (Fortify Static Code Analyzer) represent true vulnerabilities and which do not.
+    + It helps you to predict which of the issues returned from OpenText Fortify Static Code Analyzer represent true vulnerabilities and which do not.
+    + AA uses machine learning to prioritize issues based on historical audits.
   + **IDE Plugins**
     + SCA Plugin (Eclipse, IntelliJ, and Visual Studio, VS Code)
     + Fortify Security Assistant Extension (Eclipse, IntelliJ, Visual Studio and Android Studio)
-    + Remidation Plugin (Eclipse, IntelliJ and Android Studio)
+    + Remediation Plugin (Eclipse, IntelliJ and Android Studio)
   + **Fortify Scan Wizard**
     + 	Provides a graphical user interface that enables you to prepare a script to scan your code with OpenText SAST (either locally or remotely using Fortify ScanCentral SAST) and then optionally upload the results to Fortify Software Security Center
   + **Fortify Custom Rules Editor**